 It has happened to them according to the true proverb, "A DOG RETURNS TO ITS OWN VOMIT," and, "A sow, after washing, returns to wallowing in the mire."2 Peter 2:22(NASB)

-Both saved and unsaved people use this well-known saying, from Proverbs, to show concern for a friend, or acquaintance, who has returned to an unsavoury relationship or pulled back into some unwholesome activity - it has happened to them according to the true proverb, "a dog returns to its own vomit," and, "a sow, after washing, returns to wallowing in the mire."
+Both saved and unsaved people use this well-known saying from Proverbs, to show concern for a friend or acquaintance who has returned to an unsavoury relationship or has gone back into some unwholesome activity: "It has happened to them according to the true proverb, 'a dog returns to its own vomit, and 'a sow, after washing, returns to wallowing in the mire.'"

-Peter is here warning his readers to beware of false teachers who infiltrated churches, and the tragic effect they have on those with little or no understanding of Scripture or the gospel message.
-He describes the calamitous impact of their deceptive teachings on those who are deceived by their lies and enticed back into worldly pursuits, and all sorts of sin
+Peter is warning his readers to beware of false teachers who infiltrate churches and the tragic effect they have on those with little or no understanding of Scripture or the gospel message.
+He describes the calamitous impact of their deceptive teachings on those who are deceived by their lies and enticed back into worldly pursuits and all sorts of sin.

-Heavenly Father, how good it is to receive the warnings about false teachers and the destruction they can do to those who are not properly schooled in the scriptures or are new to the faith.
-Give me a discerning heart and the desire to learn Your word and apply its truth in my life.
-Protect young believers and those that are enquiring about the Lord Jesus, from the destructive elements of apostates who tickle the ears of those that are unschooled in scripture.
-We also pray for those who have become prodigals and tempted to return to the world.. and ask that in Your grace You would rescue them and bring them back into true Christian fellowship.
-This we ask in Jesus' name, AMEN.
+Heavenly Father, how good it is to receive the warnings about false teachers and the destruction they can do to those who are not properly schooled in the Scriptures or are new to the faith.
+Give me a discerning heart and the desire to learn Your Word and apply its truth in my life.
+Protect young believers and those that are enquiring about the Lord Jesus, from the destructive elements of apostates who tickle the ears of those that are unschooled in Scripture.
+I also pray for those who have become prodigals and have been tempted to return to the world.
+I ask that, in Your grace, You would rescue them and bring them back into true Christian fellowship.
+In Jesus' name, AMEN.